BazsiBazsi0/EEG-ML/README.md

 ```
 python3 main.py
 ```
-If you already have the dataset:
+If you already have the dataset/want to save the results:
 ```
 docker run --rm -it -p 8888:8888/tcp -v ${PWD}:/workspace -v ${PWD}/dataset:/workspace/dataset eeg-ml
 ```

-This setup will:
-- Mount your current directory to /workspace
-- Mount your existing dataset folder to prevent redownloading
-- Use GPU acceleration if available

 ## Results